Terry Brennan: Coaching career

 After graduating from Notre Dame, Brennan coached at Mount Carmel High School in Chicago and won three successive city championships.
 Brennan returned to Notre Dame in 1953 as freshman football coach and succeeded Frank Leahy as head coach the following year.

 In 1954, Notre Dame had a 9–1 record, with players recruited by Leahy.
 In 1955, the Irish were 8–2.
 In 1956, Brennan had mostly sophomore starters, due to numerous injuries; the result was a 2–8 record, and the first losing season for Notre Dame since 1933 and the worst in school history.
 However, running back Paul Hornung won the Heisman Trophy that year.

 Brennan's 1957 squad earned the nickname, "Comeback Comets" after finishing 7–3.
 Among their victories was a 23–21 comeback over Army and a 7–0 shutout of Oklahoma, snapping the Sooners' NCAA record 47-game winning streak.

 After a 6–4 record in 1958, the movement to dismiss Brennan gained momentum, and the coach was fired along with his entire staff in mid-December; Hugh Devore was eventually retained.
 Notre Dame's administration was heavily criticized for the firing, considering Brennan's overall 32–18 record against the caliber of their opponents.
 He was succeeded as Notre Dame's head coach by Joe Kuharich.

 Later life and honors

 Brennan served as player conditioning coach for baseball's Cincinnati Reds during spring training in 1959 and eventually joined a Chicago investment banking firm.

 Brennan is a member of the Chicagoland Sports Hall of Fame and was elected to the Wisconsin Athletic Hall of Fame in 1981.

 He was the author of the book Though The Odds be Great or Small, about the 1957 Notre Dame football season, which was published in 2021.

 Death

 He died on September 7, 2021, at the age of 93.
-He is survived by his wife, six children, 25 grandchildren, and 32 great-grandchildren.
+He is survived by his six children, 25 grandchildren, and 32 great-grandchildren.